kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 Go to Tools > USB CDC On Boot and set "Disable" so the connection is set on the TX/RX ports instead of the USBC connector in the XIAO-ESP32-C3

+- I'm trying to update, but it is not working.

+Using a Samsung MicroSD card will cause Marauder not to boot, as stated on the [official wiki](https://github.com/justcallmekoko/ESP32Marauder/wiki/sd-update).

 - I hit **scan** or other commands in ESP32 Wifi Marauder Companion and I get no output or I get a "Press BACK to send stopscan":

   - If you are using the VoyagerRF **WITH** the Micro SD card connected: